My work is reproduced

 ADAGP is responsible for managing its members’ copyrights, so you do not need to do anything.

-Users must request our prior authorization via the online application form.
+Users must request our prior authorisation via the online application form.

-Whatever the request, ADAGP gathers all the information required to monitor the use.
+Whatever the request may be, ADAGP gathers all the information required to monitor the use.

 Copyright amount